oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/creating-the-oke-deployment-pipeline.md

 ### Prerequisites

-You have your basic build pipeline running the build process and generating output artifacts, you have the deploemnt environemnt created and running it's initial services (storefront and stock manager).
+You have your basic build pipeline running the build process and generating output artifacts, you have the deployment environment created and running it's initial services (storefront and stock manager).

 ## Task 1: Creating the deployment environment